botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 ## Time

 Time and duration types use [Go's time package](https://golang.org/pkg/time/#Time).
-Go by example lists [some examples of using _time.Time_](https://gobyexample.com/time) in Go code, which can be referenced for similar use in YAGPDB's templates.
+Go by Example lists [some examples of using _time.Time_](https://gobyexample.com/time) in Go code, which can be referenced for similar use in YAGPDB's templates.